oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/05-delta-table-operations/delta-table-operations.md

 4. Run will be created with ACCEPTED state
    ![Oracle Cloud console, Dataflow](images/RUL_DeltaTable_Accepted.png " ")

-5. After one or two minutes it will be in progress
+5. In 2-3 minutes OCI Data Flow run will be moved to IN PROGRESS

    ![Oracle Cloud console, Dataflow](images/delta-table-progress.png " ")